We’re looking for Whitechapel Gallery’s first Young Writer in Residence.

 Submissions should be no longer than 1000 words and must be original and unpublished.

-A shortlist and winner will be announced in August 2022.
+A shortlist of runners up and a winner will be announced in August 2022.

 The winning entry will be invited to take up the role of Young Writer in Residence which will run from September to December 2022.